udacity/ipnd-webcasts/Stage_1/2015-03-03-project-1/README.md

 >**Question:** It seems like the DOM tree is the same as HTML code, but in our lesson we were  taught it is different.
 Which is right?

 **Answer:** They are similar in some ways but they are different.
 One difference is that people  usually say they are "manipulating the DOM."
 When people manipulate the DOM tree, it's like they're trimming the branches,  removing branches, or even grafting new branches to the tree.
-This analogy refers to the elements instead of  the HTML code that genereates the website.
+This analogy refers to the elements instead of  the HTML code that generates the website.